Last Updated on November 24, 2022 by ashley.davis

 The home environment can also be a cause, like being socially isolated, which negatively impacts a person’s general well-being.
 It is crucial to consider the environment that a senior is in and make sure that they are still living comfortably in their homes.
 There are different solutions available when someone cannot have the best care within their own homes, and one of them is getting professional care.

-Activities of Daily Living: Nursing Care
+Long-Term Care Activities of Daily Living

 In the case of the senior found out to require assisted care, there are several options for this to be arranged.
 One option is to have a Certified Nursing Assistant (CNA).
 A CNA’s job is mainly to provide care to patients, including bathing, dressing, monitoring medication, and checking temperature.
 When we are unable to provide primary care for ourselves, a CNA will assist with all of our needs, making sure that we are as comfortable as possible.